suziexi/frameblends.github.io/README.md

 - Do a sample evaluation on multiple_time and multiple_location FBL_01 label

 #### Saturday
+- Clean up the designing issue of frame embedding implementation
 - Coding for building frame embedding method on seg files
 - Build a nomination system based the frame cosine distance ranking in each files